Home

 A 31-year old transwoman after 7 years taking hormones - no surgery.

-In addition to the primary feminisation effects, long-term oestrogen therapy may actually have some benefits for the body of the male-to-female transsexual woman.
-For example some research on transsexual women indicates that long term oestrogen-based hormone replacement therapy (HRT) protects the trans women against heart disease but slightly increases the risk of breast cancer, while other research suggests that provided they are conservatively treated with oestrogens then they may actually may run a smaller risk of breast malignancy than genetic females because the mammagenesis (breast development) is initiated later in life.
+In addition to the primary feminisation effects, long-term Estrogen therapy may actually have some benefits for the body of the male-to-female transsexual woman.
+For example some research on transsexual women indicates that long term Estrogen-based hormone replacement therapy (HRT) protects the trans women against heart disease but slightly increases the risk of breast cancer, while other research suggests that provided they are conservatively treated with Estrogens then they may actually may run a smaller risk of breast malignancy than genetic females because the mammagenesis (breast development) is initiated later in life.
 On balance, the very limited research available seems to show that post-SRS transsexual women are no more at risk of breast cancer then genetic XY women - superficially good news until you realise that 2.6% of women die from breast cancer, compared to under 0.1% of men.

 Two reports published in the Journal of the American Medical Association on 3 July 2002 unfortunately contained further bad news.
-A study of 16,600 genetic post-menopause women taking a combination of conjugated oestrogen (e.g. Premarin) and medroxyprogesterone acetate (e.g. Provera) - a very common regimen for transwomen - found that the therapy lowered the risk of hip fracture, a measure of osteoporosis, but raised the number of strokes by 41%, heart attacks by 29%, and breast cancer cases by 26%.
+A study of 16,600 genetic post-menopause women taking a combination of conjugated Estrogen (e.g. Premarin) and medroxyprogesterone acetate (e.g. Provera) - a very common regimen for transwomen - found that the therapy lowered the risk of hip fracture, a measure of osteoporosis, but raised the number of strokes by 41%, heart attacks by 29%, and breast cancer cases by 26%.
 It should be pointed out that the overall risk of these events is still low absolutely, the figures represent for every 10,000 women taking HRT about 7 extra heart "events", 8 more breast cancer cases, and 8 more strokes per year.

 Trace Lysette credits hormones for her substantial breast development and excellent figure and claims to have had no plastic surgery.